Taber abrading wheels

 For both Calibrase and Calibrade wheels, different grades are furnished to meet varying requirements of abrasive action.
 The composition of Genuine Taber abrading wheels has been carefully chosen to reproduce normal service wear.
 The quality and uniformity of these wheels is maintained by continuous inspection sampling and tightly controlled manufacturing processes.

-How long a set of Genuine Taber Wheels will last is dependent on the load, surface texture and frictional characteristics of the material being tested and frequency of refacing.
+How long a set of Genuine Taber Wheels will last is dependent on the load, surface texture, and frictional characteristics of the material being tested and the frequency of refacing.

 Most published test methods provide sufficient details on which abrasive wheels to use.
 If you are following a particular standard, please refer to it for the appropriate wheel.
 If your application is not covered by an established procedure, deciding which abrading wheel is best determined with preliminary testing on the actual material.
 The ideal selection criterion is to reproduce, as nearly possible, the wear which the material will be subjected to in actual use.
 It is important to keep in mind that wear is a complex phenomenon that may not be exactly replicated through an accelerated abrasion test, and the abrasive wheels represent a limited subset of actual contact conditions that material surfaces will be subjected to while in service.